-Director of Student Recruitment & External Relations is responsible for ensuring:
+Vice Principal Recruitment & Communications is responsible for ensuring:

 - The admissions criteria allow for widening participation by those sectors which are currently under-represented within the College's Further and Higher Education cohort. - Ensure that EDI is embedded in all marketing material, and is representative of the communities we serve.